 Use the arrows to navigate through these 5 slides:

-Air pollution caused by traffic congestion, biomass fuel burning and shipping is a major threat to sustainable growth.
-The annual average PM2.5 level in Nigeria in 2019 was 14 times greater than the WHO 2021 recommended levels.
+Air pollution caused by traffic and congestion, biomass fuel burning and shipping is a major threat to sustainable growth.
+The annual average PM2.5 concentration in Nigeria in 2019 was 14.1 times greater than WHO 2021 recommended concentration levels.

 As with other cities, reducing air pollution and the resulting health impacts would likely bring down employee absenteeism, presenteeism, and attrition.
 This should reduce the number of ‘white-collar’ employees seeking employment in alternative cities.